kchen7/kevinchen/about.md

 ---
 ![Profile Image]({{ site.url }}/assets/images/helmetPic.jpg)

-<h2>About Me</h2>
+<h2>Hi, I'm Kevin!</h2>

-Hi!
 I'm a senior at the University of Pennsylvania, currently working towards an MSE in Electrical Engineering and BSE in Computer Engineering.
 Outside of classes, I spend most of my time with
 [Penn Electric Racing]({{ site.url }}/Penn-Electric-Racing) (PER),